barton-willis/check_maxima_expression/README.md

 # check_maxima_expression
  Check a Maxima expression for missing simp flags and other defects.
-Some examples
+Assuming the file `check-expression-p.lisp` is in a folder that Maxima can find, here are some examples

  ```
 (%i1) load("check-expression-p.lisp")$